kharchenkolab/AllenBrain_AnnData/README.md

 ### Steps to generate .h5ad file
 1. Clone the repository
+2. Create a folder called "data" in your root repository folder
-2. Create a project folder in the data folder
+3. Create a project folder of interest in the data folder
-3. Download necessary files in the project folder
+4. Download necessary files in the project folder
-4. Run the script "converter.py" with the files full names as arguments from the root folder.
+5. From the root repository folder run the script "converter.py" with the files full names as arguments

 For a project example [Human Multiple Cortical Areas SMART-seq](https://portal.brain-map.org/atlases-and-data/rnaseq/human-multiple-cortical-areas-smart-seq) we used the following command:
 ```